-Stranraer is situated in Wigtownshire in Galloway and is the gateway to the Rhinns of Galloway and for more than a century was a busy ferry port for services between south-west Scotland and Northern Ireland.
-The town sits at the top of Loch Ryan which is sheltered from the rough seas of the North Channel and Atlantic.
+Stranraer sits at the top of Loch Ryan which is sheltered from the rough seas of the North Channel and Atlantic.
 The Loch has been a safe harbour for vessels since ancient times.
-There is a 66 birth marina which will be extended substantially over the next couple of years to 200 births.
+There is a 66 berth marina which will be expanded over the next couple of years to 200 berths.

 Loch Ryan is the most southerly of all the Scottish sea lochs and is a haven for wildlife.
 It’s a great place to fish, birdwatch, walk, sail or just take in the view.
-It is also home to the famous Loch Ryan oysters which are farmed from the only wild native oysters in Scotland and highly prized worldwide.
+It is, of course, also home to the famous Loch Ryan oysters, the only wild native oysters in Scotland and highly prized worldwide.